medic/cht-docs/content/en/contribute/code/conf/installation.md

 linkTitle: "CHT Conf installation"
 weight: 1
 description: >
-  Installing the CHT Conf installed in your local environment.
+  Installing the CHT Conf in your local environment.
 ---

 # Requirements